pinnacle-comp/pinnacle/CONTRIBUTING.md

 > #### Important:
 > **If you have a log, config, or similar that is over 50 lines, please either upload it to
-> a place like [pastebin](https://pastebin.com/) and link to it or place the text in the
+> a place like [pastebin](https://pastebin.com/) and link to it, attach a file, or place the text in the
 > `<details>` tag, as shown below.
 The whitespace lines and indentation are important.**
 > This helps both desktop and mobile users not have to scroll several miles to reach the next comment.
 > > ````md